danielhatton/PER_CoCu/README.md

 # Ph.D. thesis of Daniel C. Hatton

-If you just want to read the thesis, then there's a pre-compiled copy in PDF format in the file `PER_CoCu.pdf`.
+If you just want to read the thesis, then there's a pre-compiled copy in PDF format as the "binary" `PER_CoCu.pdf`.

 If you'd prefer to compile the thesis from source, and